Avery Aylsworth

 Avery Aylsworth (born October 18, 1996) is a former professional volleyball player.
 He has played four seasons abroad in Europe, winning one league title in the English National Volleyball League, one cup title in the German Volleyball Cup, and two Vice-championships in the Deutsche Volleyball-Bundesliga.
+Currently, Aylsworth is a financial professional based in London and the author of published academic research.

-Aylsworth played the position of Libero.
-He played his first professional season in Finland with Raision Loimu. in the top division of the Finnish Mestaruusliiga.
+Aylsworth played the position of Libero and his first professional season in Finland with Raision Loimu in the top division of the Finnish Mestaruusliiga.
 Next, he played the 2020/21 season with VfB Friedrichshafen in the top division of the Deutsche Volleyball-Bundesliga.
 During the 2020/21 season, he received a silver medal with VfB Friedrichshafen during the German Championship Playoffs.
 Aylsworth re-signed with VfB Friedrichshafen for the 2021/22 season.
 During the 2021/22 season, Aylsworth started multiple matches including the German Cup Final against SVG Luneburg where he played against fellow junior teammates, Joseph Worsley and Jordan Ewert.
 Aylsworth and VfB Friedrichshafen won the DVV German Cup along with earning a Silver medal following a five match battle between VfB Friedrichshafen and Berlin Recycling Volleys in the German Bundesliga Championship Finals.
 In 2022, Aylsworth competed in the English National Volleyball League and BUCS for Durham University where he won the NVL title and BUCS Championship for the university.

+Post-professional playing career

+Aylsworth is currently a finance professional in London, working for BlackRock.
+Before joining BlackRock, Aylsworth attended Durham University Business School, where he earned an MSc in finance (finance and investment) and was awarded the Best Dissertation and Academic Performance within the program.
+Following his time at Durham, his research dissertation, "Machine Learning Methodologies for the Systematic Prediction of S&P 500 Index Deletions" was awarded the Lombard Prize from the Worshipful Company of International Bankers (WCIB).
+His study develops and tests a machine learning framework to predict discretionary deletions from the S&P 500 before official rebalance announcements, using market, volatility, trading, and financial-statement features to assess whether such removals can be identified in advance.
+In November 2025, his research was published in the Journal of Beta Investment Strategies, in the winter 2025 publication of the journal.